SyedTahaA/PathFinderOnMap/README.md

          - Doesn't guarantee shortest path

          - Can go to any neighbouring node equally

-         - Limited to 6000m due to long find time for large distances

   - Depth-first Search:

          - Doesn't guarantee shortest path

          - Can go to any neighbouring node equally

-         - Limited to 6000m due to long find time for large distances

 ### TODOS: